Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 #### Role Collision

 If you place a user into multiple groups that assigns different roles to the same application, it creates role collision.
 The roles, from most to least restrictive, are: No Access, View, Edit, Rules Admin, Admin.
-If no role is assigned to a user for any or applications, the user has no access to those applications.
+If the user has no role assigned to an application, the user won't be able to access it.
 For more information on each role, see the [Manage Users](admin-manageorgs.html#manage-user) article.

 Contrast handles collisions by the rule of least privileges: the role that provides the most restrictive access applies.